coralogix/telemetry-shippers/otel-ecs-fargate/README.md

 ```

 After adding the above container to your existing Task Definition, your applications can submit their traces and metrics exports to http://localhost:4318/v1/traces and /v1/metrics.
 It will also collect container metrics from all containers in the Task Definition.

+## Connecting to Coralogix fleet management

+In the Parameter Store configuration you will find commented lines that explain and configure the OpAMP extension to connect to Coralogix fleet management server.
+Read them to learn which lines to uncomment to enable the feature.
+Do not forget that besides configuring the extension it has to be added to the list in the `service.extensions` key of the configuration file.

+> [!CAUTION]
+> Important security consideration when enabling this feature:
+> - Because this extension shares your Collector's configuration with the fleet management server, it's important to ensure that any secret contained in it is using the environment variable expansion syntax.
+> - The default capabilities of the OpAMP extension **do not** include remote configuration or packages.
+> - By default, the extension will pool the server every 2 minutes.
+Additional network requests might be made between the server and the Collector, depending on the configuration on both sides.

 ## Granting permissions for parameter store access